 Resident Artist Program

-During their Residency, in addition to appearing in main stage roles, the Resident Artists will work with visiting guest artists’ conductors and directors, participate in master classes, career coaching, study leading roles, make musical appearances in the community.
-The Resident Artists will have a full time 8-month contract for one or two years and receive artistic training via master classes with guest artists, acting, movement and stage combat and professional career development.
-The artists have completed their post-graduate education and may have some professional experience.
+Inaugurated in the 2016-2017 season, the Resident Artist Program launched Lyric Opera of Kansas City’s first true Resident Company.
+Artists are chosen following a series of local and national auditions.
+During their residency, in addition to appearing in mainstage roles, the Resident Artists work with visiting guest artists, conductors, and directors, participate in master classes and career coaching, study leading roles, and make musical appearances in the community.
+The Resident Artists also receive training in acting, movement, and stage combat.
+The Resident Artists have completed their post-graduate education and may have some professional experience.

 Resident Artists Program is sponsored by The Estate of Richard Hill, Charter Sponsor of the Resident Artists Program, The Ingram Family Foundation, and a generous Anonymous Donor.